-Dear fellow painters,"It looks like a photo", are not my favorite words either.
+Dear fellow painters, “It looks like a photo”, aren’t my favorite words either.

 Not my favorite because of what they suggest – that a precise photographic likeness is a painter’s highest aspiration.